SEND Information Report 2018-2019

 Parents are encouraged to support their children.
-Subject curricula and private study tasks are available on the school website.
+Subject curricula and private study tasks are available on Show My Homework.
 In addition parents are encouraged to check and sign their child’s planner in order to monitor private study and to use it for home/school liaison.

 How will my child be involved and consulted?